IoT-Lab-Minden/SwarmRob/README.md

 > A. Pörtner, M. Hoffmann, S. Zug, and M. König, “SwarmRob: A Toolkit for Reproducibility and Sharing of Experimental Artifacts in Robotics Research,” in 2018 IEEE International Conference on Systems, Man, and Cybernetics (SMC), 2018, p.
 325–332.

-A good start to connect with SwarmRob is to follow the [Getting started guide](https://aljoschap.github.io/SwarmRob/).
+A good start to connect with SwarmRob is to follow the [Getting started](https://aljoschap.github.io/SwarmRob/).

 ### Copyright
 Copyright 2018,2019 Aljoscha Pörtner

 Copyright 2019 André Kirsch

 This file is part of SwarmRob.